Pidu2/project2-dkm/JOURNAL.md

   * Start writing actual document
   * Waiting for mail answers
   * Keep looking for apps that use different recovery mechanisms
+* Wrote first draft of SSI part in document